Sperm allergy: is this the end of Carmen’s sex life?

-Ubiquitous among the internet’s advice was the idea that I needed to let my kitty kat breathe.
+Ubiquitous among the internet’s advice for curing vaginal infections was the idea that I needed to let my kitty kat breathe.
 Since a little ventilation was all she required, I did away with all of my lacy, silky underthings.
 It was strictly cotton or commando for me.
 Speaking of fresh air, breatharianism became an option for the first time in my life.

 I cut virtually all sugars and starches out of my diet, along with many proteins and even certain types of veggies.

 I did unholy things with cucumbers.
 And although the cloves of garlic I shoved up there changed the nature of my vaginal symptoms (a little less cottage cheese, a little more aioli), at the end of the day, nothing really worked.

 Sperm allergy: was I developing an allergy to sperm?

 And then I found the cause of my swollen vagina and vulva.
 After hundreds of Google searches deep in the interwebs, I came across the personal blog of a young lady who had dealt with almost my exact experience.